g-barbosa11/anp-oil-fuels-etl/README.md

 **Disclaimer**: To execute the tasks, the trigger has been configured to be manually initiated..

-To stop the project, just execute:
+To stop the project, just runs on the terminal:
 ```sh
 bash scripts/setup_docker_compose.sh stop_airflow
 ```